 FUNDING AREAS: Social welfare, health and medical, basic needs

 PROFILE: The Bernard McDonough Foundation was established over 50 years ago to support local nonprofits addressing basic human needs.
 It started with one broad goal: "To improve the communities within West Virginia."
 The founder, Bernard P. McDonough, lived most of his life in the Mid-Ohio Valley Region and built an industrial empire.
-He founded, bought and transformed companies ranging from concrete and cement plants to shoe manufacturing and construction companies.
+He founded, bought, and transformed companies ranging from concrete and cement plants to shoe manufacturing and construction companies.
 His McDonough Company became a Fortune 500 NYSE company, and he even made the cover stories of Fortune and Sports Illustrated magazines.

 Starting in 2016, the foundation launched an online-only grant application process and stopped accepting hard-copy grant applications.
 The application process is pretty simple: there are no deadlines, and eligible nonprofits can apply for one grant each year.
 Just create an account on the funder’s website to apply online.
-You can watch videos on how to set up an account or how to apply for a grant on the Application Process page as well.
+Grant seekers can watch videos on how to set up an account or how to apply for a grant on the Application Process page as well.

 The foundation awards about 140 grants per year, totaling around $1.5 million.
-Past causes supported include children and youth, adult substance abuse, homelessness, diabetes care, and disaster response.
+Past supported causes include children and youth, adult substance abuse, homelessness, diabetes care, and disaster response.
 McDonough has also collaborated with the West Virginia Office of Child Nutrition and Bureau of Public Health, as well as other private and public funders on health initiatives that build playgrounds, community gardens, and other healthy lifestyle projects.